Shootout at Wadala

-Shootout at Wadala is a 2013 Indian Hindi-language biographical-gangster-crime film written and directed by Sanjay Gupta.
-The film stars John Abraham, Anil Kapoor, Kangana Ranaut, Tusshar Kapoor, Manoj Bajpayee and Sonu Sood.
+Shootout at Wadala is a 2013 Indian action-crime film written and directed by Sanjay Gupta.
+The film stars Anil Kapoor, John Abraham, Manoj Bajpayee, Tusshar Kapoor, Kangana Ranaut and Sonu Sood.
 It is a prequel to the 2007 film Shootout at Lokhandwala.
+In the film, Manya, a diligent student, lands in prison for killing a gangster who attacked his brother, Bhargav, who eventually dies.
+Soon, Manya escapes jail and forms his own gang to seek revenge.